Key takeaways

 Is AIO Sandbox production-ready?

-It ships versioned Docker images and SDKs, but uses Docker-level isolation (weaker than Firecracker/microVM).
+It ships versioned Docker images (v1.9.3, SemVer as of May 2026) and SDKs, but uses Docker-level isolation (weaker than Firecracker/microVM) and distributes linux/amd64 images only.
 Good for development and self-hosted deployments; evaluate security posture for production use.

 Executive Summary